Compare cheap van insurance quotes from over 60 specialist UK providers, including

 - Parking your van off the road – Vans that are parked on the roadside when they’re not in use have a higher risk of being damaged by a passing car or targeted by thieves, so if you have off-road parking this could result in cheaper business van insurance quotes.

-- Installing an alarm or engine immobiliser - If your van didn’t come with a manufacturer-installed alarm or engine immobiliser you could benefit from cheaper business van insurance if you have them installed.
+- Installing an alarm or engine immobiliser – If your van didn’t come with a manufacturer-installed alarm or engine immobiliser you could benefit from cheaper insurance quotes if you get them installed.

 - Agreeing to a higher excess – Agreeing to a higher voluntary excess should reduce the upfront cost of your small business van insurance, although it does mean you’ll have to shoulder a larger proportion of the expense yourself if you have to claim on your insurance.